Menziess/snapstream/docs/source/examples.rst

 Examples
 ============

 Here's a list of useful snippets.
 Couldn't find what you seek?
-Create an issue: `new issue <https://github.com/Menziess/snapstream/issues/new>`_.
+Create a `new issue <https://github.com/Menziess/snapstream/issues/new>`_.

 Conf
 -------

-Conf can be used to set common kafka configurations for multiple topics.
+Conf can be used to set default kafka configurations.

 ::